Install

 .deb / .rpm postinstall bootstraps the internal CA,

-the gRPC server certificate, the JWT secret, the GitOps config repo, and
+the TLS certificate, the JWT secret, the GitOps config repo, and

 the default admin user, then starts the systemd service.
 Open the web UI